gglessner/MQulator/README.md

 - Use `--truststore` if you want a different truststore; otherwise, the keystore is used for both.
 - Use `--ciphersuite` to override the default TLS cipher suite.
 - The tool will prompt for the JKS password.
-- Messages are logged to `logs/QUEUE1_YYYYMMDD_HHMMSS.log`.
+- Each message is logged to its own file: `logs/QUEUE1_YYYYMMDD_HHMMSS_NNNN.log`.

 ### MQwrite.py
 A companion tool to write raw messages (as logged by MQbrowse.py) back to an IBM MQ queue.
 It reads a log file from the `logs` directory and writes its contents as a message to the specified queue.
+You can use it to replay individual message files captured by MQbrowse.py.

 **Example usage:**
 ```
-python MQwrite.py --keystore mycert.jks --server host:port --qm QM1 --channel CHANNEL1 --queue QUEUE1 --file logs/QUEUE1_YYYYMMDD_HHMMSS.log
+python MQwrite.py --keystore mycert.jks --server host:port --qm QM1 --channel CHANNEL1 --queue QUEUE1 --file logs/QUEUE1_YYYYMMDD_HHMMSS_NNNN.log
 ```

 - Use the same connection arguments as MQbrowse.py.
 - The tool will prompt for the JKS password.
-- The `--file` argument specifies the log file to replay.
+- The `--file` argument specifies the log file to replay (one message per file, as produced by MQbrowse.py).

 **Log File Format:**
-- Each log file contains the raw, unaltered bytes of each message, concatenated in the order they were browsed.
+- Each log file contains the raw, unaltered bytes of a single message, as produced by MQbrowse.py.
-- Currently, MQwrite.py writes the entire file as a single message.
-(Support for multiple messages per file can be added if needed.)
+- MQwrite.py writes the contents of the file as a single message to the queue.

 These tools are useful for capturing and replaying MQ traffic for testing, troubleshooting, or security research.